shankha95/Workload-Management-in-Cloud-using-TImeseries-Forecastiing/README.md

 For a comprehensive overview of the project, including the methodology, dataset details, feature engineering process, and evaluation metrics, please refer to the full documentation.

 [Full Project Documentation](./Documentation.pdf)

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for more details.

+## Contributing
+Contributions to this project are welcome.
+Please fork the repository and submit a pull request with your changes.
+Ensure your code follows the project's coding standards and includes appropriate tests.